-- i) To increase the income of the target population by way of comprehensive livelihood projects having components of income generating schemes, skill development and related infrastructure development thereby reducing the poverty among the target population and bring them above the poverty lines - ii) Improve socio-economic developmental indicators by ensuring adequate infrastructure in the SC dominated villages. - iii) Increase literacy and encourage enrolment of SCs in schools and higher educational institutions by providing adequate residential facilities in quality institutions, as well as residential schools where required, especially in the aspirational districts/ SC dominated blocks and elsewhere in India. - 2.
+- i) To increase the income of the target population by way of comprehensive livelihood projects having components of income generating schemes, skill development and related infrastructure development thereby reducing the poverty among the target population and bring them above the poverty lines; - ii) Improve socio-economic developmental indicators by ensuring adequate infrastructure in the SC dominated villages; and - iii) Increase literacy and encourage enrolment of SCs in schools by providing residential schools where required, especially in the aspirational districts/ SC dominated blocks and elsewhere in India. - 2.
 Types of projects: This component provides flexibility to the State Governments/Union Territory Administrations in design of projects for the economic development of Scheduled Castes as per the local requirements and availability of resources.
 Following types of projects shall be taken up: - a.
 Comprehensive Livelihood Projects: Such projects which create an entire ecosystem for producing sustainable income, or social advancement to the Scheduled Castes only shall be taken up.
-These may include, inter alia: - i) Skill Development: Projects for skill development as per norms prescribed by the Ministry of Skill Development & Entrepreneurship, and related facilities and infrastructure for conducting Skill Development Activities conducted by the Government Skill Development Institutions; - ii) Grants for creation/acquisition of assets for beneficiaries/households: There shall be no standalone individual asset distribution under the scheme, which shall be ensured by the PAC also while appraising the projects.
-However, under Comprehensive Livelihood Projects which, inter alia, have provision for acquisition/creation of assets for beneficiaries/households needed for livelihood generation, financial assistance towards loans taken by the beneficiary for such acquisition/creation of assets, would be upto Rs.
-50,000 or 50% of the asset cost, whichever is less, per beneficiary/household. - iii) Infrastructure development: Development of infrastructure related to the project.
+These may include, inter alia: - Skill Development: Projects for skill development as per norms prescribed by the Ministry of Skill Development & Entrepreneurship, and related facilities and infrastructure for conducting Skill Development Activities conducted by the Government Skill Development Institutions; - ii) Grants for creation/acquisition of assets for beneficiaries/households: There shall be no standalone individual asset distribution under the scheme, which shall be ensured by the PACC also while appraising the projects.
+However, under Comprehensive Livelihood Projects which, inter alia, have provision for acquisition/creation of assets for SC beneficiaries/households/groups needed for livelihood generation, financial assistance upto Rs.50,000/- or 50% of the project cost, whichever is less, would be provided to such SC beneficiary/household, in case loan is taken by the beneficiary for such acquisition/creation of assets. - iii) Infrastructure development: Development of infrastructure related to the project for common utility purposes.

-The projects should preferably be a combination of two or more of the above initiatives so that the beneficiaries could be provided an end-to-end solution for their empowerment.
-An illustrative list of type of projects which can be undertaken under various developmental sectors is enclosed at Annexure-I.
+The projects should preferably be a combination of two or more of the above initiatives so that the beneficiaries could be provided an end-to-end solution for their economic empowerment.
+An illustrative list of type of projects, which can be undertaken under various developmental sectors, is enclosed at Annexure-I.

-- b.
-Other Infrastructure Development: Projects for infrastructure development for socio-economic development of the target population in SC majority villages; construction of hostels/residential schools. - c.
+- Other Infrastructure Development: Projects for infrastructure development for socio-economic development of the target population in SC majority villages; construction of residential schools. - c.
 Tutoring: Special tutoring of the educationally backward children;